virtuo/http-parser/README.md

 buffer to avoid copying memory around if this fits your application.

 Reading headers may be a tricky task if you read/parse headers partially.
-Basically, you need to remember whether last header callback was field or value and apply following logic:
+You can apply the following logic:

     (on_header_field and on_header_value shortened to on_h_*)
      ------------------------ ------------ --------------------------------------------